Style and Appearance in Dropdown List

 Customizing the height

-Height of dropdownlist
+Height of DropDownList

-Use the PopupHeight property to change the height of the popup.
+Use PopupHeight to change the popup height.

 @using Syncfusion.Blazor.DropDowns;